Optimal Convergence Rates of Deep Neural Network Classifiers: Generalization Upper Bounds

 In this section, we will apply Theorem \ref{231123013855} to derive several upper bounds for the excess 0-1 risk (i.e., the excess misclassification error) of estimators under the noise condition \eqref{23080401}, together with the compositional assumption (mentioned earlier and to be rigorously defined shortly) on the conditional class probability function $\eta_P(x):=P(\hkh{1}|x)$ of the data distribution $P$.
 These results lead to sharp convergence rates.
 Specifically, we establish optimal convergence rates (up to logarithmic factors) for ReLU neural networks trained with hinge loss in Theorem \ref{20231125000604} and Theorem \ref{231215231016}.
 Furthermore, in Theorem \ref{20231204212113}, we construct a particular sequence of estimators $\hkh{\hat{f}_n^{\lozenge}}_{n=1}^\infty$ which can rigorously achieve the optimal convergence rates.

 Before stating these results, we first introduce mathematical definitions of ReLU neural networks and the aforementioned compositional assumption.
 These definitions are essentially the same as those in our previous work \cite{zhangzihan2023classification}.
 Therefore, we will adopt some notations and definitions from that work, with slight modifications.
-In particular, we consider the space of compositional functions $\mc G_d^{\mathbf{CHOM}}(q, K,d_\star, d_*, \beta,r)$ defined in equation (2.32) of \cite{zhangzihan2023classification}.
-We will also use the symbol $\fdnn_d(G,N,S,B,F)$—similar to that in \cite{zhangzihan2023classification} (cf. equation (1.15) therein)—to define the space of ReLU neural networks.
-For the convenience of readers, we provide these definitions in detail below, instead of merely citing the symbols.
+In particular, we consider the space of compositional functions $\mc G_d^{\mathbf{CHOM}}(q, K,d_\star, d_*, \beta,r)$ defined in equation (2.32) of \cite{zhangzihan2023classification}, which consists of compositional functions of the form $h_q\circ \cdots\circ h_1\circ h_0$, where each component function of $h_i$ is either a function that computes the maximum value of $d_\star$ of its input variables or a H\"older-$\beta$ smooth function whose output value only depends on $d_*$ of its input variables and H\"older-$\beta$ norm is not greater than $r$.
+Here we additionally assume that \beq d_*\leq d\text{ and }d_*\leq K \eeq because the essential input dimension $d_*$ of $x\mapsto (h_i(x))_j$ should not be greater than its apparent input dimension $\iffun(i>1;K;d)$.
+We will also use the symbol $\fdnn_d(G,N,S,B,F)$ to define the space consisting of ReLU neural networks of which the depth, width, number of nonzero parameters, maximum absolute value of parameters, and uniform norm on $[0,1]^d$ are less than or equal to $G$, $N$, $S$, $B$, and $F$ respectively as in \cite{zhangzihan2023classification} (cf. equation (1.15) therein).
+For the convenience of readers, we provide the detailed definitions of the spaces $\fdnn_d(G,N,S,B,F)$ and $\mc G_d^{\mathbf{CHOM}}(q, K,d_\star, d_*, \beta,r)$ in Appendix \ref{20250916114234} and Appendix \ref{20250916114433} respectively, instead of merely citing the symbols.